nfx85/md_fullcalendar/Readme.md

     - `settings.timeFormat`: The format of the time.
 Default: `H:i`
     - `settings.pid.defaultDetailPid`: The Id of the page, where the detail view of an item is shown.
 On this page you have to insert the plugin `Calendar` of `ext:calendarize` with either `List + Detail` or `Detail only` mode.
     - `settings.showIcsIcalButton`: Flag for showing a button to download the event for inserting it into your own calendar
     - `persistence.storagePid`: Make sure to set the storagePid to the Pid, where the records of ext:calendarize are stored!
+Otherwise you can set the `Record Storage Page` individually in the plugin.
 - for TYPO3 >= 9 add following routeEnhancer:

 ```yaml